KasperskyLab/Kaspresso/docs/index.en.md

     }
 }
 ```
 Since Kakao and Kautomator provide almost identical APIs, you don’t have to care about what is under the hood of your tests, either Espresso or UI Automator.
-With Kaspresso,
-you write the same tests for both.
+With Kaspresso, you write tests in the same style for both.

 However, Kakao and Kautomator themselves don't help you to see the relation between the test and the corresponding test case.
-Also, a long test often becomes a giant piece of
-code that is impossible to split into smaller parts.
+Also, a long test often becomes a giant piece of code that is impossible to split into smaller parts.
 That's why we have created an additional Kotlin DSL that allows you to read your test more easily.

 See the example below: